boisgera/cards-against-humanity/README.md

   - **But I know C++, not Javascript!** Dude/chica, despite my good intentions, there are limits to what I can do. 🥰

-  - **I couldn't code if my life depended on it, is this project for me?**.
+  - **I couldn't code if my life depended on it, is this project for me?**
     Do you lack [the proper motivation](https://i.ytimg.com/vi/mWqGJ613M5Y/maxresdefault.jpg)?
     More seriously, learning Javascript -- and a new set of APIs -- will be needed and is going to take a bit of time;